-Deemed Savings Type: Deemed efficiency loss factors are applied to measured operating performance indicators to estimate energy saving impacts; the deemed efficiency loss factors estimate equipment improvements based on each unit's specific operating conditions
+Deemed Savings Type: Deemed efficiency loss factors are applied to measured operating performance indicators to estimate energy saving impacts; the deemed efficiency loss factors estimate equipment improvements based on each unit's specific operating conditions.
+Not applicable

-Savings Methodology: Algorithms, EM&V, and deemed efficiency loss corresponding to whether refrigerant charge was adjusted
+Savings Methodology: Algorithms, using the EM&V, and deemed efficiency loss factorcorresponding to whether refrigerant charge was adjusted

-AC tune-ups promote a holistic approach to improve the operational efficiency of existing air conditioners by completing six tune-up service measures.
-This protocol is used to estimate savings for tune-up measures through an M&V approach that relies on test-out measurements of key AC performance indicators following completion of all tune-up service measures.
+AC-Ttune-ups promote a holistic approach to improve the operational efficiency of existing air conditioners and heat pumps (AC/HP) by completing six tune-up service measures.
+This protocol is used to estimate improving the operational efficiency of existing air conditioners and heat pumps (AC/HP).
+This protocol estimates savings for tune-up measures through an M&V approach that relies on test-in and test-out measurements of key AC-performance indicators following the completion of all tune-upthekey service and maintenance activities measures.